rksptl/CKAD-Exercises/05-services-networking/02-network-policies.md

 You should see the HTML output from the nginx server.

 **Step 4: Create a default deny Network Policy**

+> **Important for CKAD Exam:** Network Policies must be created using YAML manifests as there are no imperative commands available for creating them.
+Unlike many other Kubernetes resources, there is no `kubectl create networkpolicy` command.
+You must write the YAML manifest and apply it with `kubectl apply -f`.

 Create a file named `default-deny.yaml` with the following content: